Warm weather boosts ticket sales in Alaska ice guessing game

 NENANA, Alaska (AP) — An annual guessing game in Alaska involving a tripod and melting ice is generating a flurry of late ticket sales.

-The Daily News-Miner reported Thursday that a store and gas station in Nenana have each sold at least 2,000 tickets and ordered extras for the Nenana Ice Classic.
+A store and gas station in Nenana have each sold at least 2,000 tickets and ordered extras for the Nenana Ice Classic, the Daily News-Miner reported Thursday.

-The newspaper reports that early warm weather has boosted ticket sales before the Friday deadline in the town about 57 miles (92 kilometers) southwest of Fairbanks.
+Early warm weather has boosted ticket sales before the Friday deadline in the town about 57 miles (92 kilometers) southwest of Fairbanks, the newspaper reported.

-Participants pay $2.50 per guess of the day, hour and minute the Tanana River ice will break up and cause a tripod to topple.
+Participants pay $2.50 to guess of the day, hour and minute the Tanana River ice will break up and cause a tripod to topple.

 The event began in 1917 as a bet among railroad engineers waiting for ice to break up.
 It has paid out more than $14 million in its history.